atlasxomics/AtlasXpipeline_docs/docs/SpatialEpigenome.rst

 This tutorial aims to provide a brief introduction to getting started with basic downstream spatial ATAC analysis prepared by the Deterministic Barcoding in Tissue for Spatial Omics Sequencing (DBiT-seq) protocol.
-Much of this tutorial centers around the usage of both `ArchR  <https://www.archrproject.com/bookdown/index.html>`_ and `Seurat <https://satijalab.org/seurat>`_ to create a spatially resolved ATAC object from which we can map ATAC gene scores back to the tissue histology.
+Much of this tutorial centers around the usage of both `ArchR  <https://www.archrproject.com/bookdown/index.html>`_ and `Seurat <https://satijalab.org/seurat>`_ to create a spatially resolved ATAC object from which ATAC gene scores are mapped back to the tissue histology.
 Each step in this analysis workflow closely follows standard scATAC downstream analysis as outlined in ArchR's tutorial.